-Written by Ashley Toler and Stephanie Greenwald, Indy with Kids
+Written by Ashley Toler and Stephanie Greenwald

-Top Outdoor Attractions in Central Indiana
+Top Things to Do Near Me Outside in Central Indiana

 Indianapolis Cultural Trail

 The Indianapolis Art Center and Sculpture Garden is a sure bet for immersing yourself in nature and art.
-You’ll feel like you’ve stepped right in to a fairytale as you explore the twenty-seven sculptures in this creative collection.
+You’ll feel like you’ve stepped right into a fairytale as you explore the twenty-seven sculptures in this creative collection.
 This free feature is open to the public from dawn to dusk.
-Pack a picnic, you’re going to want to stay a while.
+Pack a picnic — you’re going to want to stay a while.